These are the key folks working hard behind the scenes to help bring the festival and associated activities to you:

 Linn Phipps

 Linn has hugely enjoyed making new, virtual links with worldwide singing communities through Zoom sings during the pandemic period.
 She is passionate about finding ways to sustain these amazing links.
 She has been involved as a deliverer and volunteer at virtual folk festivals, particularly across the USA, for nearly two years.
 For over 40 years a Gaelic singer.
 Linn started shanty singing in the lockdown.
 Now she hosts a Sopranos shanty crew and sings with many regular UK/ US shanty sings.
-From her base in the UK, Linn will be leading on PMFF’s Virtual component in September 2022.
+From her base in the UK, Linn led PMFF’s Virtual component in September 2022.

 Amy Pigeon